pmd/pmd/docs/pages/pmd/devdocs/metrics_index.md

 ### Versions

 * Version `CycloVersion#IGNORE_BOOLEAN_PATHS`: Boolean operators are not counted, nor are empty fall-through cases in `switch` statements.
+You can use this version to get results similar to those of the old `StdCyclomaticComplexityRule`, which is to be replaced.

 ## Lines of Code (LoC)